HiddenToad/Free-NY-Times/README.md

 just run the executable its very easy

-if you want to run the script instead of the executable, open a terminal and type "bash FreeNYTimes.sh"
+if you want to run the script instead of the executable, download the shellscript, open a terminal, and type "bash FreeNYTimes.sh"

 mac only